Art by the Sea Studio

 Margaret describes her work as personal symbolism, as it is based on personally acquired and assimilated experiences of her life and the environment where she lives.
 This environment, between the mountain, Mt Egmont/Taranaki, and the Taranaki coastline is reflected through the symbols she paints within her work.

-She is also a member of the Oakura Arts Trail which is a thriving arts community where artists open their studios to the public.
+Margaret is a foundation member of the Oakura Arts Trail and the Taranaki Arts Trail, which involves this thriving arts community and its artists, opening their studios to the public.

-In 2015 she wrote and produced her own book called ‘Self Portrait of a Paua'.
+In 2015 she wrote and produced her own book called ‘Self Portrait of a Paua', which is both part autobiographical and part resource.

 She has produced many commissioned works and is the designer of the Jason Products placemats the 'Sea Bounty' series, which are marketed throughout New Zealand and overseas.
 She has a large range of prints and cards for sale produced from her original work.